moonshine-software/doc/en/page/index.md

 <a name="layout"></a>
 ## Layout

-By default, pages use the `AppLayout` or `CompactLayout` display template.
+By default, pages use the `AppLayout` display template.
 For more information about templates, see the [Layout](/docs/{{version}}/appearance/layout) section.

 ```php